 As a result of our work:

 - A team of 40 Vision and Change Leadership Fellows were selected through a peer-review process in part facilitated by AIBS to move institutional reform efforts forward at the departmental level through the Partnership for Undergraduate Life Science Education (PULSE) initiative.
+The work of the PULSE Fellows is supported by AIBS, allowing them to promote their work to the broader undergraduate biology education community and encourage participation in their efforts to catalyze department-level transformation at all types of institutions.

 - Our Eye on Education articles in BioScience describe successful programs, current issues, and new reports and recommendations in biology education.